EwenG/lein-to-deps/README.md

         deps-map (try (read-string (slurp "deps.edn"))
                       (catch FileNotFoundException e {}))
-        ;; Update the deps.edn map with the dependencies and repositories from the project.clj map ;; ALso set the :paths entry of the deps.edn map to a hard coded value deps-map (merge
+        ;; Update the deps.edn map with the dependencies and repositories from the project.clj map ;; Also set the :paths entry of the deps.edn map to a hard coded value deps-map (merge
                   deps-map
                   {:paths ["src" "target/classes"]}